Man opening coconut with knife, desert island survival training.

 1. Productive Struggle

-This kind of struggle shows us that effort matters again and it produces focus, calm, and resilience, not stress.
+This kind of struggle shows us that effort matters again, and it produces focus, calm, and resilience rather than stress.

 2. The Tribal Bond